 Experience the nightlife at Lan Kwai Fong

 LKF is the main nightlife and party area in Hong Kong and is filled with tons of bars, clubs, sheesha (water pipes), and cheap drinks.
 Nights out here are wild — the street is always crowded, people get very drunk, and shots get handed out like candy.
 It’s rowdy, but if you want to see Hong Kong’s wilder side, this is the place to do it.

 - Day trip to Macau — The gambling mecca of Macau is a short boat ride away.
 For 150 HKD, the 60-75–minute boat ride from Hong Kong’s ferry terminal will take you to this former Portuguese colony, where you can wander gigantic modern casinos, stroll historic streets lined with Portuguese-inspired houses, and dine on egg tarts, a famous local specialty.

 - Take a cooking class — Hong Kong is full of food.
 Why not learn how to cook some of it?
 This Hong Kong expat website has a list of 20 schools offering classes!

 - Go hiking — Hong Kong may be a densely packed city, but there is also scenic hiking in the outer mountains and islands.
 There are a lot of trails (especially in the undeveloped parts of the New Territories).
 This link to the Hong Kong tourism board lists all the trails.

 - Visit Disneyland — If you’re on a family trip, or if you’re a backpacker in touch with your inner child, head to Disneyland.
 Hang out with Mickey Mouse and shake hands with sea creatures.

 In a city of eight million people, there are countless things to see and do.
 One could fill weeks exploring Hong Kong’s many islands, markets, restaurants, sights, and nightlife and still not see it all.
-Though impossible to condense a city so vast into a four-day itinerary, this list can help you experience the most Hong Kong has to offer in a short period of time.
+Though impossible to condense a city so vast into four-days, this Hong Kong itinerary can help you experience the most Hong Kong has to offer in a short period of time.